netdata/netdata/packaging/installer/methods/kickstart.md

 ## Optional parameters to alter your installation

-The `kickstart.sh` script passes all its parameters to `netdata-installer.sh`, so you can add more parameters to customize your installation.
+The `kickstart.sh` script passes all its parameters to `netdata-installer.sh`, which you can use to customize your installation.
 Here are a few important parameters:

 -   `--dont-wait`: Enable automated installs by not prompting for permission to install any required packages.
 -   `--dont-start-it`: Prevent the installer from starting Netdata automatically.